cenviity/jj/docs/tutorial.md

 [many more lines]
 ```

-The most useful command is `jj undo` (alias for `jj op undo`), which will undo
+The most useful command is `jj undo` (alias for `jj op undo`), which undoes
-an operation.
-By default, it will undo the most recent operation.
+an operation (the most recent one by default).
 Let's try it:

 ```shell
 $ jj undo